Bellevue Botanical Garden Society

 Hardy Fern Foundation

 The Hardy Fern Foundation was established in 1989 to introduce and test the world’s temperate ferns for hardiness and ornamental value and to build comprehensive collections for public display, information and education.
 The primary study garden is at the Rhododendron Species Botanical Garden in Federal Way, Washington.
 The Hardy Fern Foundation is affiliated with research plantings and displays at botanical gardens, arboreta and related public institutions throughout North America.
 In the 1990’s Harriet and Cal Shorts, enthusiastic members of the Hardy Fern Foundation, donated $25,000 to create a fern garden at Bellevue Botanical Garden.
-Today 750 ferns are in a glen associated with the Rhododendron garden.
+Today, you can find 750 ferns scattered among the rhododendrons in Rhododendron Glen.

-Our newest partner group is Master Gardener Foundation of King County, and the WSU Extension Master Gardener Program of King County.
-The Foundation and Program, and their 650+ Master Gardener volunteer educators, make themselves available to the public at our 40 community plant clinics and 14 gardens in King County.
+The Master Gardener Foundation of King County and the WSU Extension Master Gardener Program of King County and their 650+ Master Gardener volunteer educators make themselves available to the public at 40 community plant clinics and 14 gardens in King County.
 A clinic is now at the Bellevue Botanical Garden, and is staffed every Saturday, 10am-2pm, from early April through late September.
 Their WSU-Certified Master Gardeners answer questions to help you keep your home garden healthy, beautiful and functional.
 They help you understand and manage pest and disease-related problems (feel free to bring a bagged specimen), and provide ideas on plant selection and maintenance for your garden – both edibles and ornamentals.
 Their information is based on WSU-sourced, peer reviewed data, and an Integrated Pest Management (IPM) approach to gardening.
 Extension programs and employment are available to all without discrimination.

 Northwestern Chapter of the North American Rock Garden Society